robbert-vdh/yabridge/README.md

   running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
-Make sure to follow the instructions in the readme and don't try to use the prebuilt releases as they will have fshack enabled which tends to break many plugins that use Direct3D for their rendering.
+Make sure to follow the instructions in the readme to build a version of wine-tkg using the default profile and don't try to use the prebuilt releases as they will have fshack enabled which tends to break many plugins that use Direct3D for their rendering.
 You'll also want to make sure you're running Linux kernel 5.16 or newer as those include support the `_fsync_futex_waitv` option that's enabled by default though wine-tkg's `customization.cfg`.
 Finally, you'll have to set the `WINEFSYNC` environment variable to `1` to enable fsync.
 See the [environment configuration](#environment-configuration) section below for more information on where to set this environment variable so that it gets picked up when you start your DAW.